Code-Institute-Submissions/cookbook-30/README.md

 ### Add comments
 Registered users can comment on any recipe regardless of who created it.
 This is so the site offers members to create a dialogue on a recipe and build that community.
 If a user attempts to comment without being logged in, they are redirected to do so.
 ### Search
 The search function has been created with a text index on the recipe collection, on recipe names, ingredients, and tags as per common recipe searches use cases with users searching by a key word or ingredient to generate ideas.
+The recipe card click actions are different on a profile than on the all recipes search.
+This is so a creator of that recipe can see which is theres from the edit button, and for consistency have kept a view button in line with an edit button.
 If there are no search results, a flash messages displays notifying the user and offers to add a recipe – a subtle UX trick to aim for increased recipes and engagement.
 ### Data Schema
 3 collections were created using a non-relational database MongoDB; recipes, users and comments.
 Comments includes the recipe ID so that comments about a particular recipe are shown on the page.
 ### Register, Log in and Out
 Users can register, log in and out securely.
+### Profile
+When logging in a user is taken to their profile page, with a welcome flash message and shown the recipes that they have created.
 ### Footer and links to homeware
 Each page has a footer with contact details of the company and social media links that open in a new tab.

+All CRUD actions have been manually tested and checked in the database to ensure they are saving correctly which they are.
+This was done throughout development to ensure the data types were correct and code was written correctly.
+Users were asked to add their own test recipes to ensure it was fully usable.

 ---
 ## User Experience (UX)